Fred Hoyle Interviewed by Brig Klyce

 15 Jun 2015: George Nickas remembers Fred Hoyle on his 100th birthday.

 A Man Who Changed the Way We See the World (docx), by Kamala Wickramasinghe, 2015.

 24 Apr 2014: Brilliant Blunders by Mario Livio has an excellent section on Fred Hoyle.

-worthy of Fred Hoyle is the subject of a Reply from Edward W. Kyle, 8 Feb 2011.
+08 Feb 2011: "worthy of Fred Hoyle" is the subject of email from Edward W. Kyle.